Domain Name Security Extensions (DNSSEC) are extensions to the Domain Name System (DNS) that provide:

 DNS Root Zone KSK Rollover

-ICANN is planning to roll, or change, the 'top' pair of cryptographic keys used in the DNSSEC protocol, commonly known as the Root Zone KSK (Key Signing Key).
+ICANN rolled, or changed, the ‘top’ pair of cryptographic keys used in the DNSSEC protocol, commonly known as the Root Zone KSK (Key Signing Key) on 11 October 2018.

-This will be the first time the KSK has been changed since it was initially generated in 2010.
+This was the first time the KSK has been changed since it was initially generated in 2010.
 It is an important security step, in much the same way that regularly changing passwords is considered good practice by any Internet user.

-Changing the key involves generating a new cryptographic key pair and distributing the new public component to all DNSSEC-validating resolvers globally.
+Changing the key involved generating a new cryptographic key pair and distributing the new public component to all DNSSEC-validating resolvers globally.

-This will be a significant change as every Internet query using DNSSEC depends on the root zone KSK to validate the destination.
+This was a significant change as every Internet query using DNSSEC depends on the root zone KSK to validate the destination.

-Once the new keys have been generated, network operators performing DNSSEC validation will need to update their systems with the new key so that when a user attempts to visit a website, it can validate it against the new KSK.
+Once the new keys were generated, network operators performing DNSSEC validation had to update their systems with the new key so that when a user attempts to visit a website, it validated it against the new KSK.

 Maintaining an up-to-date KSK is essential to ensuring DNSSEC-validating DNS resolvers continue to function following the rollover.